flatsurf/exact-real/README.md

 <p align="center">Exact Computations with Real Numbers</p>
 <hr>

 exact-real is a C++/Python library which provides exact lazy computations in the Real Numbers.
-In particular it provides arithmetic and comparisons of (random) transcendental numbers.
+In particular it implements arithmetic and comparisons of (random) transcendental numbers.

 Source tarballs can be downloaded at https://github.com/flatsurf/exact-real/releases.